dan-reznik/why-so-many-ellipses/index.md

 ---
-title: "Loci of 3-periodics in an Elliptic Billiard: Why so many ellipses?"
+title: "Loci of 3-periodics in the Elliptic Billiard: Why so many ellipses?"
 author: Ronaldo Garcia, Dan Reznik, and Jair Koiller
 date: January, 2021
 output: